Skip to content

 How do I become a Bookmark volunteer?

-If your application is successful, we’ll invite you to complete an Enhanced DBS (Disclosure and Barring Service) check through our partner First Advantage.
-This is a mandatory criminal record check to make sure you are well-suited to working with children and will involve a short application and a quick trip to a post office to verify your ID documents.
+• DBS – We will ask you to complete an Enhanced DBS (Disclosure and Barring Service) check through one of our DBS partners.
+This is a mandatory criminal record check to make sure you are well-suited to working with children.
 Bookmark covers the cost of this check for our volunteers.

-Step 6: Starting your reading programme: Now that you are signed up to a reading programme, all that’s left to do is to get going!
+Step 7: Starting your reading programme: Now that you are signed up to a reading programme, all that’s left to do is to get going!
 You can sign up to complete as many programmes as you like.
 We suggest a minimum of three six-week programmes a year, so we can support as many children as possible.
 Meanwhile, you can ask questions and share your experiences in our friendly and supportive volunteer community group.

 Discover more about becoming a Bookmark volunteer